makma/fingerprintjs.com/content/blog/how-to-lower-your-twilio-costs-by-using-fingerprinting-for-2fa.md

 *Note: security is a very application-specific topic, so don’t take my advice here as a blanket rule for every situation.
 You’ll need to weigh the risk for your use case.*

 Let’s look at how you can use [FingerprintJS](https://fingerprintjs.com/) to generate a browser fingerprint that’s 99.5% accurate and will allow you to bypass 2FA in some situations.
-To start, you need to sign up and get a security token that you will use for identification:
+To start, you need to sign up and get a public API key that you will use for identification:

 ![Fingerprint JS subscription dashboard](/img/uploads/twilio-sub-dah.png "Fingerprint JS subscription dashboard")